dilshankarunarathne/docker-notes/README.md

 We can use `docker pull <username>/<image name>` command to pull an image from DockerHub.
-After that, if we list all the available images,
+After that, if we list all the available images, we will be able to see the